 It's all about focusing your efforts where it matters most.

-I helped me become a priority ninja.
+I helped me become super productive.

 I hope it might help you as well.